 Homemade Address Book Craft

 It can be so rewarding to make your own handmade books.
 An address book would be great for gift giving.
-This guide has instructions for a homemade address book craft
+This page has instructions for a homemade address book craft

 March 30, 2006